Ondrej Nepela: Professional career, coaching, and awards

 From 1973 to 1986, Nepela toured as a soloist with Holiday on Ice.
 He then established himself as a coach in Germany, coaching Claudia Leistner to her European title in 1989.

 In 1972, Nepela was awarded the title of Merited Master of Sport of the USSR.
 Since 1993, the Slovak Figure Skating Association has held a competition each autumn called the Ondrej Nepela Memorial.
 In December 2000, the Slovak Republic named him Slovak athlete of the 20th century.
 Múdra accepted the award on his behalf.

 Later years and personal life

 In 1988, Nepela began to develop health problems and had two teeth removed.
 He died in Mannheim in February 1989, at the age of 38.
 The medical report from Mannheim hospital named cancer of the lymph nodes as the cause of death.
+He also suffered from AIDS.